 The benefits of a Masters extend beyond improving your earning potential.
 They can provide you with personal and professional skills to accelerate your development.
 They are also an opportunity to differentiate yourself from your peers, many of whom will have similar A-level and undergraduate qualifications.

-A Master of Science degree in Geoinformatics is concerned with applications of the Geographic Information Systems.
-These applications work in a variety of areas, such as resource management, mapping and surveying, planning and zoning, forestry and agriculture, ecology and conservation.
+An MSc degree in Geoinformatics is concerned with the study of the concepts implemented in the Geographic Information Systems.
+This knowledge is applied in a variety of areas, including ecology and conservation, agriculture and forestry, planning and zoning, resource management or surveying and mapping.

 Spain (Spanish: España) is a diverse country sharing the Iberian Peninsula with Portugal at the western end of the Mediterranean Sea.
 Spain is considered an exotic country in Europe due to its friendly inhabitants and relaxed lifestyle.
 The normal duration for University courses in Spain is 4 years, except Medicine and the double degrees, which are 6.
 Madrid and Barcelona are well known cities around world for its cuisine, vibrant nightlife, and world-famous folklore and festivities.